 The morning of December 1, the tank battalions were ordered to the perimeter of Clark Field to guard against Japanese paratroopers.
 The 194th was assigned the northern half of the battalion while the 192nd was assigned the southern half.
 At all times, two members of every tank and half-track crew were to remain with their vehicles.

-The morning of December 8, the officers of the battalion were informed of the Japanese attack on Pearl Harbor just hours earlier.
+On the morning of December 8, the officers of the battalion were informed of the Japanese attack on Pearl Harbor just hours earlier.
 All morning the sky was filled with American planes.
 At noon, the planes landed to be refueled and the pilots went to lunch.
 At 12:45 in the afternoon, Japanese bombers appeared over Clark Field destroying the American Army Air Corps.
 Lester and the other members of Hq Company took cover in a dried-up latrine since they had no weapons to use against the planes.
 Between the bombers and the Zeros, the soldiers ran across the road near their bivouac and hid behind the stone horse fences.
 The Zeros came in and strafed the airfield.
 After the attack, they witnessed the devastation caused by the bombing and strafing.

 When the Japanese were finished, there was not much left of the airfield.
 The soldiers watched as the dead, dying, and wounded were hauled to the hospital on bomb racks, trucks, and anything that could carry the wounded was in use.
 When the hospital filled, they watched the medics place the wounded under the building.
 Many of these men had their arms and legs missing.

 That night, most men slept under their tanks since it was safer than sleeping in their tents.
 They had no idea that they had slept their last night in a bed.
 They lived through two more attacks on December 10 and 13.
-The battalion remained at Clark Field for two weeks until it received orders to the Lingayen Gulf area where the Japanese had landed.
+The battalion remained at Clark Field for two weeks until it received orders to the Lingayen Gulf area where the Japanese had landed on December 21.
 The battalion repeatedly dropped back as it fought the Japanese.
 From this time on, Hq Company was always in the same general area as the tank companies so that it could supply them and do work on the tanks.